CERVICAL DISC HERNIATION

 Human head and neck and are supported by cervical spine which consists of seven vertebral bones and joints between them.
 Spinal cord is passing through the vertebral canal inside cervical spine.
 At each vertebra level spinal cord gives off a pair of nerves that travel in intervertebral foramen to exit the spine.
 These nerves provide signals to and from the spinal cord.

 Each pair of vertebral bones are connected with one big disc joint and two smaller facet joints.
-Each disc joint has a soft and elastic inner core called nucleus pulposus and tough outer ring – annulus fibrosus.
+The disc joint has a soft and elastic inner core called nucleus pulposus and tough outer ring – annulus fibrosus.
 Nucleus is made up of unique, gel-like substance and serves as an elastic pillow between the neighbor bones.
 It provides mobility to the spine and serves as a shock absorption buffer.
 With aging the nucleus pulposus loses water, shrinks and breaks to pieces.
 Fragmented parts break though the annnulus fibrosus and slip into the canal.
 This condition is called cervical disc herniation.
 Once in the canal herniated parts compress the spinal cord and nerves.
 When a cervical nerve root is compromised this condition is called cervical radiculopathy.
 Below is schematic picture demonstating disc herniation compressing a nerve root as it takes exit from the spine.

 Spinal cord compression is referred as myelopathy.
 This type of myelopathy is called cervical spondylotic myelopathy.
 Myelopathy is a more severe condition than radiculopathy and should be treated promptly.